Stay – Review of Nihi Sumba

 Traveling to Nihi Sumba:

-We decided to book our flights separate from the VIP package offered by the hotel and flew from DPS – I Gusti Ngurah Rai Bali International Airport to TMC – Tambolaka Airport on Garuda Indonesia’s CRJ service departing at 12:55 for a 14:00 arrival.
+We decided to book our flights separate from the VIP package offered by the hotel to save $400 (the VIP package is $500 per person and our flights were $100 per person).
+We flew from DPS – I Gusti Ngurah Rai Bali International Airport to TMC – Tambolaka Airport on Garuda Indonesia’s CRJ service departing at 12:55 for a 14:00 arrival.
 When we arrived to the airport, there was a Nihi Sumba representative there and a porter to help us with our check-in, get our boarding passes, and check our bags.
 As the overhead bins are very small in the CRJ, we recommend checking your bag even if you have a small carry-on like ours.
 We were pretty impressed by Garuda Indonesia overall; the airplane was clean, the service was good, and everything was on time.

 When we arrived at TMC – Tambolaka Airport, we were warmly greeted by more Nihi Sumba staff (of the 320 staff, 93% are Sumbanese).
 As it takes about 2.5 hours to drive to Nihi Sumba, I recommend using the washroom at the airport which was actually quite modern and clean.
 We were led to our open air vehicle to settle in and enjoy a chilled coconut as we made our way to the resort.
 On the drive, we were surprised at how happy and excited children and other people were to see us as they said “hello” and waved to us most of the way.